 In the previous getting started FAFSA resource, we walked you through the key reasons for filling out the 2023-2024 FAFSA form for your college student(s), and how getting an FSA ID is a key first step to fill out the FAFSA itself.
 If you’re planning on filling out the 2023-2024 FAFSA and haven’t gotten your FSA ID yet, make sure you visit the getting started FAFSA resource to see how to do that!

 In this week’s post, we will walk you through the 2023-2024 FAFSA form application so you can see what to expect as you begin the application process with your student.
 Since every family’s situation is different, I’m not going to dive into every single question you may have.
 The FAFSA site has a nice instruction guide that you can reference as you go through the FAFSA application.

-Quick Note On The CSS Profile
+Quick Note on the CSS Profile

-In getting ready for college you may come across another form called the CSS Profile.
+When getting ready for college you may come across another form called the CSS Profile.
 CSS stands for “College Scholarship Service.”
 I’m not going to go through the process of filling out a CSS Profile here, but want you to be aware of it.